callmephilip/stacks/README.md

 ## Note to CS majors

-Playlists are technically queues (as oppposed to stacks).
+Most playlists are technically FIFO queues (as oppposed to LIFO stacks).
 Project name refers to a less geeky meaning of the term

 ```
 stack noun \ˈstak\